sraaphorst/spelunker/README.md

 2. Generate randomized Kruskal mazes.

-It also defines a type class, `Show`, that can be used to easily create string representations of mazes for text output.
+It also defines a type class, `Show`, that can be used to easily create string representations of mazes, coordinates, positions, etc. for text output.

 # Further work